mlamota2020/green-complaint/README.md

 #### 3.- `npm run build-app`

-Packages the app in a 'build' folder for Windows (in 64 bits only, sorry 32 bits users :( ), macOS and Linux.
+Packages the app in a 'build' folder for Windows (in 64 bits only, sorry 32 bits users), macOS and Linux.
 You need to do it with admin privileges to create for all the platforms.
 If you want to build for a specific OS, execute `npm run build-win`.
 For Mac, `npm run build-mac`.
 And for Linux, `npm run build-linux`.
-## Downloads

-You want to use Green Complaint?
-No problem, you can download it [here](https://github.com/mlamota2020/green-complaint/releases), or use the [web version](https://green-complaint.herokuapp.com/).

 ## FAQs